colleenjg/DPC/process_data/README.md

 Run, e.g., `python extract_frames.py --d_root main_path --dataset UCF101` to extract video frames.

+If frame extraction is very slow, consider running it on a disk with high read/write speeds.

 ### 3. Collect all paths into csvs

 Run, e.g., `python write_csvs.py --f_root main_path --dataset UCF101` to collect paths into a csv file.